Hausdorff measures of sets in Exact Diophantine approximation: Introduction

-where $\lambda = \liminf_{x\rightarrow \infty} \frac{-\log \psi(x)}{\log x}$.
-Subsequently, Bugeaud and Moreira \cite{BM11} demonstrated that the latter condition could be relaxed to Jarn\'{i}k's original assumptions.
-Note that for $\tau\ge 2,$ the formula $\hdim \text{Exact}(x\mapsto x^{-\tau}) = \frac{2}{\tau}$ was established earlier by G\"{u}ting \cite{G63}.
-Beresnevich, Dickinson, and Velani \cite{BDV01} obtained an analogue of G\"{u}ting's result, in which the approximation quality is evaluated at a finer logarithmic scale.
-For further details on this topic, we refer readers to \cite{BDV01,B08,BM11,M18}, while the higher-dimensional version of this problem is discussed in \cite{BS23,F24}.
-Researchers have also probed Hausdorff dimension in various frameworks, such as the complex number system \cite{HX22}, $\beta$-expansions \cite{ZZ24}, continued fraction systems \cite{TTZ25} and the field of formal series \cite{P25,Z12}.
-Additionally, other fractal characteristics of $\text{Exact}(\psi),$ such as its packing dimension \cite{SJ23} and Fourier dimension \cite{FW23,FW24}, have also been investigated.
+where $\lambda = \liminf_{x\rightarrow \infty} {-\log \psi(x)}/{\log x}$.
+This dimensioanlity result was later relaxed to Jarn\'{i}k's original assumptions by Bugeaud and Moreira \cite{BM11}.
+We note that the special case was resolved earlier by G\"{u}ting \cite{G63}, who showed for $\tau\ge2$ that $\hdim \text{Exact}(x\mapsto x^{-\tau}) = {2}/{\tau}$, a result which Beresnevich, Dickinson, and Velani \cite{BDV01} later refined using a logarithmic scale.
+For further details on this topic, we refer readers to \cite{BGN23,BDV01,B08,BM11,M18}, while the higher-dimensional version of this problem is discussed in \cite{BS23,F24}.
+The Hausdorff dimension of $\mathrm{Exact}(\psi)$-type sets has also been studied in various frameworks, including the complex numbers \cite{HX22}, $\beta$-expansions \cite{ZZ24}, continued fractions \cite{TTZ25}, and the field of formal series \cite{P25, Z12}.
+Other fractal characteristics of $\mathrm{Exact}(\psi)$, such as its packing dimension \cite{SJ23} and Fourier dimension \cite{FW23, FW24}, have likewise been the subject of investigation.